Spring Connection New Student Checklist

 - Your official final high school transcript needs to be submitted by July 15.

-- If you attend another institution in the fall semester, you will need to submit an official final transcript by December 20.
+- If you take classes at another institution, prior to enrolling at NC State in the spring, you will need to submit an official final transcript by December 19.

 - Mail transcripts to: NC State Office of Undergraduate Admissions, Campus Box 7103, Raleigh, NC 27695-7103

 Can I attend another community college or university for the fall semester?

 Students can choose to attend another community college or university prior to enrolling at NC State in the spring, but you must let NC State know where you plan to attend and what courses you will be taking.
 Notify Undergraduate Admissions through your wolfPAW account by July 15, 2018 and submit an official final transcript by December 19, 2018.
 If you plan to take courses in the fall, we encourage you to consider an NC Community College.
 You should contact the NC State academic department you’ve been admitted into for advising on course selection prior to registration at another institution.

 You are not eligible to enroll as a non-degree seeking student at NC State for the fall semester.